sujaykummari/Jishnu-sujay-kummari/README.md

 # affordmed-interview
-problem statement for intern selection process
-# afford-med-interview
+for the first problem please check the solution.js file and for the second please check solution.js file